CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Documents/SeaChange360_Testing_Proposal.md

 ## 3. Site Preparation and Venue Analysis

-Successful implementation of the *SeaChange* installation requires careful analysis of the test site at **City Tech, CUNY Brooklyn** and the final installation venue at the **Unitarian Universalist Congregation at Montclair (UUCM)**.
+Successful implementation of *SeaChange360* requires analysis of the test site at **City Tech, CUNY Brooklyn** and the final installation venue at the **Unitarian Universalist Congregation at Montclair (UUCM)**.
 This section outlines the site-specific considerations, logistical requirements, and personnel roles necessary to ensure a seamless transition from testing to deployment.

 ### 3.1 Test Site: City Tech, CUNY Brooklyn
-The testing phase will be conducted in **Studio LG-038**, a sound stage equipped with infrastructure to support immersive audiovisual experiments.
+The testing phase will be conducted in **Studio LG-038**, a sound stage equipped with appropriate infrastructure to support immersive audiovisual experiments.
 Key considerations for the test site include:

 #### 3.1.1 Space and Infrastructure
 - **Room Dimensions**: